Monday, October 14, 2024

 Monastir lies on a penninsula on the Tunisian coast.
 A cheap mid-day flight was offered from Nice.
 Clearing immigration, I headed toward the airport train station.
 A blue metal fence blocked the way (1); thankfully, someone had hacksawed off two of the pickets.
 Chucking my bag through permitted me to duck under and access the station.

-Formerly known as the Phonecian city of Ruspina during in antiquity, the Arab city was enclosed by walls beginning in the 700s C.E.
+Formerly known as the Phonecian city of Ruspina in antiquity, the Arab city was enclosed by walls beginning in the 700s C.E.
 Walking from the station through a western gate, the main commercial street was buzzing with activity, and the usual cacophony of cars and shop touts.
 After passing the large Bourguiba Mosque, the Ribat (fortress) was visible across a park.
 The hotel was nearby (2) in the marina area.

-The Ribat and other building a lit at night, making for a pleasant walk in the city.
+The Ribat and other building are lit at night, making for a pleasant walk in the city.
 Scanning the horizon at the sea, I saw a lighthouse (flashing white every four seconds) to the northwest against the background of the lights from the shore.

 (1) There is a path leading from a cross street in the other direction.